Open from April through October

 Regulations

-• No camping or bivouac.
+• No camping or bivouacking.

 • Dogs are not allowed in order to maintain the tranquillity of the fauna and the cleanliness of the beaches.